Wailua & Ke'anae Valley Hike

 DETAILS:

-Now, if you are a nature lover, and have taken my advice, you’re already staying somewhere close to the Road to Hana for at least a few days.
-If so, take your time here.
-When I visited this Eden for the first time, I was transported to a place where there was no where else in the world for me to be but there.
-The hike, as it revealed itself, was narcotic.
-I did (in fact) have somewhere else to be, but I kept finding my pulse quickening, and my desire to just go a bit further irresistible.
+If you’re a nature lover, without a doubt you should be staying somewhere close to the Road to Hana for at least a few days.
+So if you have made the time, devote at least a couple of hours here.
+When I visited this Eden for the first time, I was transported to a place where there was no where else in the world

 Important Notes: Please be aware of unsafe high water or flash-flooding that commonly occur in East Maui streams.
 Portions of this hike are on EMI easements leased from the government.
 Please see the EMI page for more information.

 Yesterday I found the best hike on Maui that I’ve done so far and I’ve named it Wailua-Keanae.
 This 12 mile round-trip hike on easy dirt roads takes you past no fewer than 20 waterfalls as it parallels the Hana Highway then descends gradually down the sheer pali into Keanae Valley.
 A short walk along the broad valley floor then leads to a stunning climb straight up the back of an amphitheater on a long-forgotten trail to a notch in the pali with thundering waterfalls.
 You’ll also get an up-close view of the East Maui irrigation system that takes water to central and upcountry Maui.
-All you’ll need is a wavier from East Maui Irrigation to access the land (not that I had one or anything) [excerpted from a 2001 newsgroup post by hiker Eric Stelene]
+All you’ll need is a wavier from East Maui Irrigation to access the land (not that I had one or anything)

 The trail for this hike is actually a century-old 4WD road (Wailua Iki Rd.), which is still used by EMI and (more regularly) by wild boar hunters.
 (Even if you’re a PETA member, understand that hunting wild boar is a greater good for the environment here.
 They are an invasive introduced species, and are responsible for significant destruction to the native ecosystem.)

 Follow the trail uphill until you see another well defined path/road on the left.
 Keep right at this juncture.
-You will soon start downhill and be treated to a pretty nice view on your way down, including two large pools, and a set of roaring falls just prior to where the water is diverted.
-Check out the almost always dry stream bed just after the diversion to get an idea of why the Native Hawai’ians in the Taro fields of Keanae and Wailua (downstream) have been fighting long and hard to have some of the flow restored.
-As you continue down to the diversion, you will come to a concrete bridge, and water diversion structures and ditches.
-These are fed by a large pool with a gushing waterfall, and ave very interesting to investigate.
-This pool is a refreshing and cool swim – there are also several places to jump should you be so inclined.
+You will soon start downhill and be treated to a scenic view of two large pools, and at least one set of roaring falls just prior to where the water is diverted.
+Compare these falls with the almost dry streambed just after the diversion.
+Now you know why environmentalists and Native Hawaiians in the Taro fields of Keanae and Wailua (downstream) have been fighting long and hard to have some of the East Maui watershed flow restored to the streams.

 As you continue on the hike, the path will zig and zag at around 1200′ elevation for about three miles.
 (There are elevation changes, but nothing major.)

 After you pass the second bridge, the valley starts to really open up, and you will soon begin to have vantage points of a chain of falls that will make you realize how utterly limited my photographs are at conveying the majesty and awe-inspiring beauty of this valley.
-Depending on the cloud cover, you will also begin to be able to view Ko’olau Gap and the ridges that form the Haleakala “crater.”
+Depending on the cloud cover, you will also begin to be able to view Ko’olau Gap and the ridges that form Haleakala Crater.

 Throughout this hike you will pass various implementations of water diversion, all feeding the main artery of the EMI ditch system.
 Much of this construction is very interesting – especially considering it was originally built by hand, without the aid of heavy machinery (as were the road you’re hiking, and the bridges you’re crossing.)
 Speaking of bridges, by their design, they appear to be constructed by the same folks that made the older Hana Hwy bridges.
 Most are marked with “A.D.
 1923.”